-Privacy Notice (How we use pupil information)
+Privacy Notice (How we use pupil and parent / carer information)

 Personal data is information that identifies you and your child and is about you and your child.
 This personal data might be provided to us by you, or provided by someone else (for example another school) or it could be created by the school.